Swiiz/asset_tree/README.md

 ## Rust library to easily load/check/access assets using trees and macros.

 Allows for static and dynamic file hierarchies loading, integrity checking, reloading and more with minimal runtime logic using the rust type system.</br>
-Also support `#[no_std]` environments and provide the ability to define custom asset tree loaders (for virtual file systems/embedded platforms...).
+Also supports `#[no_std]` environments and provide the ability to define custom asset tree loaders (for virtual file systems/embedded platforms...).

 ## Features